urobosim/DemoProject/README.md

 rosdep update
 rosdep install --from-paths --ignore-src . -r
 ```
-Unless all dependencies are installed successfully, check for missing packages or contact the collaborators of this project.
+Unless all dependencies are installed successfully, check for missing packages or contact the contributors of this project.

 Build the workspace either with the ros-native catkin or with `python-catkin-tools`, which can be added via apt.
 ```